-2. Wycliffe
+Wycliffe

 - a.
 Christ is the head of the Church - b.
 Church Leaders must be moral men not purchase position - c.
 Bible is sole authority for man not Catholic Church - d.
-Only two orders of church leaders elders and deacons a.
+Only two orders of church leaders elders and deacons e.
 Bible alone constitutes final authority for a Christian

-3. Luther
+Luther